The Art of Design

 Clayco’s philosophy and vision is “the Art & Science of Building.”
 With this driving mantra, our love for art has led us to working with a portfolio of the most talented design partners in the world.

 BatesForum utilizes best practices while relentlessly pursuing innovative ideas.
 Clayco has partnered with the design firm over the years on an array of projects and across all of its business units.
-Among the partnership’s award-winning portfolio, stands a testament of excellence as many continue to be recognized across the marketplace.
+The partnership’s award-winning portfolio stands as a testament of excellence as many continue to be recognized across the marketplace.

 Mackey Mitchell believes in the strength of a diverse and passionate team, and that collaboration is key.
 For Mackey Mitchell, the process of design is a journey of discovery that facilitates their clients’ dreams and enhances the broader community.
 Clayco has teamed with Mackey Mitchell on a broad range of academic work.

 Over the last century, as Washington University grew in stature, the on-campus residential areas were less than a preferred choice for undergraduates.
 Mackey Mitchell was engaged, along with Clayco, to reimagine and create an entirely new experience for on-campus housing.
 The South 40 Housing and Dining project is a four-building village that transforms the South 40 neighborhood from a lackluster residential area into a vibrant, award-winning, living and learning community.
 A major goal for the 355,228-square-foot, $157 million, LEED Gold project was to define and create an attractive pedestrian “spine,” a vital axis carrying the neighborhood’s 3,300 students to the main Hilltop campus.

 As a leading collaborative design firm, Gensler utilizes architectural design reflective of its knowledge for how people and organizations use and experience place and space.
 Gensler has teamed with us on the most complex developments in the country, including the Reinsurance Group of America (RGA) Headquarters.